AndersGerner/PentiaChatApp/README.md

 ### Pending Tasks:
 - [ ] Set up push notifications for new messages on iOS.
 - [ ] Design and implement other app screens (e.g., user profile, settings).
+- [ ] Improve chat screen design
+- [ ] Use avatar from users login method
 - [ ] Review and update Firebase Storage rules for better security.
 - [ ] Optimize the app for performance and responsiveness.
 - [ ] Setup localization